 At the tender age of 17, Manhattan in New York was the most thrilling place I’d ever been to.
 Even ten years later on it’s still pretty high on my list.
 On the 2nd night of our stay my mum wasn’t very well so she slept while I went out to get dinner.
 Being a rebellious 17 year old I decided to wait to get dinner and explore Times Square instead.

-The excitement and thrill that I felt as I explored the bright lights, massive screens and shit loads of people almost made me piss myself.
-Holy fuck is that an M&M store?
+The excitement and thrill that I felt as I explored the bright lights, massive screens and loads of people almost made me piss myself.
+Holy mother is that an M&M store?
 My eyes couldn’t believe what they were seeing.
 I thought that it was an amazing idea; a store just devoted to M&Ms!
 Since then I have of course realised that the tourist hub of the M&M store represents capitalism in its worse form.
-But 17 year old me fucking loved it.
+But 17 year old me absolutely loved it.

 Statue of Liberty